 Local Development Plan Core Strategy Core Policy 9 (Natural and Built Environment)

-Finds of archaeological interest are also recorded in the Berkshire Archaelogical Journal with those of sufficient quality recorded in the Berkshire HER.
+You can find out more about sites or monuments of historic interest through the Historic Environment Record.
+Finds of archaeological interest are recorded in the Berkshire Archaeological Journal with those of sufficient quality recorded in the Berkshire Historic Environment Record.

 There are two sites in Slough which are designated as Scheduled Monuments of national importance under the Ancient Monuments and Archaeological Areas Act of 1979.
 These are the:

 Herschel Park is a registered historic park within the Upton Park Conservation Area.
-Information can be found on the Heritage Gateway site.